mikejac/node-red-contrib-google-smarthome/README.md

           online: true
         }

-### - Scene
+#### - Scene
 Messages sent to this node is simply passed through.
-One cannot tell Google SmartHome to activate a scene.
+One cannot tell Google SmartHome to activate a scene, they tell us.

 ## The config node